Save The Franklin Battlefield, Inc

 August 19, 2006

-The photo above documents most of the crowd of 185 gathered for the Eastern Flank Tour on August 19, 2006 sponsored by STFB.
+The photo above documents most of the crowd of 185 gathered for the Eastern Flank Battlefield Park Tour on August 19, 2006 sponsored by STFB.

 Click for the full article and photos